The Dangers of Premature Psychiatric Patient Discharge

 There are various reasons as to why hospitals and mental health care facilities decide to discharge patients early.
 Oftentimes, these facilities face overcrowding and are in a rush to get patients out so they can admit new ones.
 There are a variety of complex factors that go into the decision-making for hospital discharge.
 There are other times, however, when discharging an unstable patient too soon could lead to dangerous outcomes.

 If you or a loved one suffered harm and was readmitted into a facility shortly after being discharged, you may be able to file a medical malpractice lawsuit.
 Or if you’ve lost a loved one due to a premature psychiatric discharge, you may be able to make a wrongful death claim.
-Either way, it is important to ask the right questions and get advice from an experienced medical malpractice and wrongful death attorney if you believe you have been injured or lost someone due to the negligence of a healthcare facility or physician.
+Either way, it is important to ask the right questions and get advice from an experienced medical malpractice and wrongful death attorney at Butler Law Firm, if you believe you have been injured or lost someone due to the negligence of a healthcare facility or physician.